What Is The Penalty For Late Payment Of VAT In 2025?

 - ADVERTISEMENT -

-What Is The Penalty For Late Payment Of VAT in 2024?
+What Is The Penalty For Late Payment Of VAT in 2025?

 How Much Is A VAT Penalty?

 How much you pay in Rands for a VAT penalty will depend on the amount of VAT outstanding.
 Remember that a 10% penalty is applied to any outstanding VAT amount.
 Additionally, if you have more than one VAT payment outstanding, the overdue amounts will also accrue interest until the month in which they are paid.
-This means if you have two separate late payments, the amounts will both accrue interest until they are paid.
+If you have two separate late payments, the amounts will accrue interest until they are paid.
 Typically, any payment SARS receives on VAT accounts will be applied to the oldest amount first, even if that is non-sequential to the amount paid.

 How Do I Pay My SARS VAT Penalty?